-P-Cug (Coimbra) Biblioteca Geral da Universidade MM 026
+P-Cug (Coimbra) Biblioteca Geral da Universidade MM 0026

-Four paper types identified (Rees 1995, pp. 373-74; 385-96), showing 4 watermarks.
+Four paper types identified (Rees 1995, pp. 373-74, 385-96), showing 4 watermarks.
 Watermark 1 similar to Briquet #7576

 Original ink foliation (illegible where folios have suffered corrosion), from f.
-7r.
-Folios 1-6, 17, 29, 42, most of f.43 are missing (cf Rees 1995, p.
+007r.
+Fols 001-006, 017, 029, 042, most of fol.
+043 are missing (cf Rees 1995, p.
 205).
-Last original fol. found in box of fragments by Rees.
-Modern pencil foliation, 1-14, 14-33, 35-62; last folio unnumbered.
-Two men responsible for compilation of manuscript who closely collaborated (cf Rees 1995, p.
+Last original fol. found in box of fragments by Rees in P-Cug.
+Modern pencil foliation, fols 001-014, 014-033, 035-062; last folio unnumbered.
+Two people were responsible for the compilation of the manuscript in close collaboration (cf Rees 1995, p.
 208).
-Scribal work suggests that some of the music might have been composed by Pedro de Cristo; this is also suggested by stylistic analysis of the pieces.
+Scribal work suggests that some of the music might have been composed by Pedro de Cristo; this is also corroborated by stylistic analysis of the pieces.
 Text of second Passion (St Matthew) setting (f.43r seq.) written in red-brown ink.

-REES, Owen, Polyphony in Portugal c.
+REES, Owen (1995), Polyphony in Portugal c.
 1530 – c.
 1620.
-Sources from the Monastery of Santa Cruz, Coimbra, New York & London: Garland, 1995, pp. 205-11, 373-74, 395-96
+Sources from the Monastery of Santa Cruz, Coimbra, New York & London: Garland, pp. 205-11, 373-74, 395-96